mtna/rds-r/README.md

 <a name="visualizing"></a>
 ##Turning Data into Charts (Visualizaing)

-Because the tabulate function returns a data set that contains the data and metadata, all we need to do is plug in the appropriate data and metadata into our favorite charting tool.
+Because the tabulate function returns a data set that contains the data and metadata we can create a chart with minimal effort.
+Simply plug the metadata and data into the appropriate places and do any other formatting that is necessary displaying the chart.

 ``` r
 # get the metadata from the previously returned dataSet which applies to both the